22nd Month Update

 Content

 I might be biased, but I think we produced some pretty awesome content this month, even if folks weren’t seeing it.
-We focused a lot on actual financial topics this month (weird for a finance blog, right?) such as ignoring money problems, whether you should save or invest, and peer to peer lending.
+We focused a lot on actual financial topics this month, such as ignoring money problems, whether you should save or invest, and peer-to-peer lending.

 My favorite blog post of the month was related to financial independence.
 We published an epic piece on why living the RV life and financial independence go hand in hand.
-The two-year plan is still to live a life of freedom in the RV, so you can expect at least one post each month reflecting that topic.
+The two-year plan is to live a life of freedom in the RV, so you can expect at least one monthly post reflecting that topic.

 Monetization